Skip to content

 - With over 500 different program options for students to choose from, there is something for everyone to allow you to find the courses you need to stay on-track.

 - We coordinate advising between the Study Abroad Office and your Academic Advisor to make sure the program you select gets you the courses you need.

 - Summer, Winterim, and Global Ed.
-Courses definitely won't delay your graduation.
-They may actually help you get ahead!
+Courses may actually help you get ahead!

-Myth 3: I don't speak a foreign language, so I can't study abroad
+Myth 3: I don't speak another language, so I can't study abroad

-Fact 3: Most students who study abroad don't speak a foreign language
+Fact 3: Most students who study abroad don't speak another language

 - English is the third most spoken language in the world.

 - We offer dozens of programs in English-speaking destinations like the England, Scotland, Ireland, South Africa, Australia, New Zealand, and Singapore.

 - Even in non-English speaking destinations, the VAST majority of courses are taught in English.

 - There's no better way to learn a foreign language than studying abroad, even if you have no previous experience in the language.